nhsconnect/CareConnectAPI/pages/engage/engage_poc_bristolcc.md

 Supplying systems may not have sufficient data to create a <a href="api_medication_medicationstatement.html">MedicationStatement</a>, but may have a history of prescriptions that have been created for a patient.
 This is common amongst Primary Care systems.
 In this situation, it is possible to list prescriptions as a way of determining medication history.
 This leaves the Pharmacist's reconcilliation process to determine which of these prescriptions are "current".
 This could be challenging if the patient has an extensive history recorded by the providing system.

-While it is too complex to form an API request for MedicationRequest that only returns MedicationRequests which are considered 'current', FHIR does have provision for a dedicated operation that allows the provider to serve a list of current MedicationRequests (or MedicationStatements).
-This is acheived with a "<a href="https://www.hl7.org/fhir/lifecycle.html#current">Current Resource List</a>"; more specifically by adopting the <a href="https://www.hl7.org/fhir/search.html#current">list search mechanism</a> $current-medication.
+Forming an API request for MedicationRequest that only returns 'current' MedicationRequests is a complex requirement.
+Alternatively, FHIR does have provision for a dedicated operation that allows the provider to serve a list of current MedicationRequests (or MedicationStatements).
+This is achieved with a "<a href="https://www.hl7.org/fhir/lifecycle.html#current">Current Resource List</a>"; more specifically by adopting the <a href="https://www.hl7.org/fhir/search.html#current">list search mechanism</a> $current-medication.

 The following diagram shows an Entity Relationship containing the FHIR Medications Module.
 It also includes the Resource List which is the most appropriate method for accessing the current medications in this instance.
 <p style="text-align:center;"><img src="images/engage/casestudies/bristolcc/BristolCC Entity Relationship.svg" alt="Entity relationship showing the FHIR Medications Module including the Resource List." title="Entity relationship showing the FHIR Medications Module including the Resource List." style="width:75%"></p>